 2. Clarion Alley

-Following the monumental footsteps of Balmy, Clarion Alley started as an art collective in the early 90s that gradually grew into its present form – a captivating addition to the mural circuit around the Mission and an essential stop to any street art fan.
+Following in Balmy’s monumental footsteps, Clarion Alley started as an art collective in the early 90s and gradually grew into its present form—a captivating addition to the mural circuit around the Mission and an essential stop for any street art fan.

 SAN FRANCISCO STREET ART WALKING TOUR: MISSION MURALS